North Carolina sees 502 more cases of COVID-19 as state reports largest single-day increase in number of tests completed

 In addition, the number of people hospitalized with COVID-19 decreased slightly from 534 to 516.

 NCDHHS is also tracking outbreaks of the virus in meat processing plants.
-As of Wednesday morning, meat processing plants in bertie, Blade, Chatham, Duplin, Lee, Lenoir, Richmond, Robeson, Sampson, Union, Wilkes and Wilson counties have all reported positive tests.
+As of Wednesday morning, meat processing plants in Bertie, Bladen, Chatham, Duplin, Lee, Lenoir, Richmond, Robeson, Sampson, Union, Wilkes and Wilson counties have all reported positive tests.

 Those tests make up 20 outbreaks and 982 confirmed cases of COVID-19.